Manual Machining

 climb milling

 A type of milling that feeds the workpiece in the same direction as the cutting tool rotation.
-Climb milling creates chips that become gradually narrower during the cut.
+Climb milling creates chips that become gradually narrower during cutting.

 A slitted device that expands or contracts to securely hold a cutting tool or workpiece.
-On the mill, collets hold tools in the spindle.
+Collets, on the mill, hold tools in the spindle.

 concentric